 Overton Community Council represents the people living in the area at the closest level; it is a single corporate body and the decisions taken are the responsibility of the council as a whole.
 Community Councils are guided by Local Government Act 1972.
-The Council is none political or sectarian and the Councillors do not receive remuneration.
+The Council is non-political and non-sectarian.

 WHAT IS THE COUNCIL FUNCTION?

-The Council also awards sums of money to local organisation either in the form of a grant or from The Community Chest.
+The Council also awards sums of money to local organisations either in the form of a grant or from The Community Chest.

-Any resident can contact a Councillor or the Clerk to discuss any concerns, or bring the issue to the Council’s notice at the monthly meeting, which has a period of 10 minutes (6.50-7.00) set aside for members of the public to speak.
+Any resident can contact a Councillor or the Clerk to discuss any concerns, or bring the issue to the Council’s notice at the monthly meeting, which has a period of 10 minutes (6.50-7.00 pm) set aside for members of the public to speak.
 The dates of future Council meetings are detailed on the document below.

 Once full council has approved them, the minutes of all meetings are available to members of the public at the Overton library and on this website.